-The same boy trying to see a picture at twenty feet.
-The effort, manifested by staring, produces compound myopic astigmatism, as revealed by the retinoscope. of astigmatism is produced of which hypermetropia forms a part.
+FIG. 36.
+IMMEDIATE PRODUC-TION OF MYOPIA AND MYOPIC ASTIGMATISM IN EYES PRE-VIOUSLY NORMAL BY STRAIN TO SEE AT THE DISTANCE of astigmatism is produced of which hypermetropia forms a part.
 In the hypermetropic eye the hypermetropia is increased in one or all meridians.
-When the myopic eye strains to see a near object the myopia is lessened and emmetropia1 may be produced, the eye being focussed for parallel rays while still trying to see at the near-point.
+When the myopic eye strains to see a near object the myopia is lessened and emmetropia may be produced, the eye being focussed for parallel rays while still trying to see at the near-point.
 In some cases the emmetropia may even pass over into hypermetropia in one or all meridians.
-All these changes are accompanied by evidences of increasing strain, in the form of eccentric fixation
+All these changes are accompanied by evidences of increasing strain, in the form of eccentric fixation (see Chapter XI) and lowered vision;